Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-30-error-console.md

 Now, down below;

-- open the "JavaScript" tab from the "Results" navigation bar.
-- fix the error, by changing `createcanvas(` to `createCanvas(`.
+- fix the error, by changing line 9, `createcanvas(`, to `createCanvas(`.
-- Go back to the "Result" tab, and you should now see a canvas with a blue background.
+- You should now see a canvas with a blue background.

 <div class="displayed_jotted_example">